dalesgit/logseq/pages/SD training Nov 7.md

 		- LS: my helping to bury casket an eg. of "**heartening**"
 			- worked with folks in domestic violence situations.
 Emotional turmoil, not the immediate crisis, telling and telling helps them to recognize it as **normal** for themselves
 		- Enneagram
 			- 4,6,8 are "What is going on?"
 Lament first.
 Freak out.
-It take
+It take (chaotic)
 			- 1,3,5 solution based (reactive stances)
 			- 2, 7,9 caring, nurturing
-			- reactions to election
+		- reactions to election.
+Responses
 			- catastrophe
 			- solutions
 			- gratitude
 			- difficult to sit with others' grief when SD is grieving